In honor of World Breastfeeding Week, I decided this might be a good time to post this. ☺️

 I know, this sounds like a bad joke as a mom.
 Trust me, I know.
 This is probably the number one reason I got them in the beginning when I rarely even wore a bra.
 I wasn’t drinking enough water to keep myself hydrated and way too much coffee.
 I imagine my milk got too thick and would literally get stuck inside.

 I don’t take anything soy, I’ve read too many things about how soy actually is pretty bad for you, but Sunflower Lecithin has a lot of amazing benefits.
 It helps relieve inflammation and even helps prevent Alzheimer’s.
 When I have a clog or know that I have to prolong a feeding, for instance during a long car ride, I will take one of these in the morning and before bed.
 This really gave me relief and I could feel the difference–it thinned out my milk enough that the flow could pick up enough to eventually shoot out the clog.
+You can get it at any health food store.

 When that boob is clogged, the only thing that worked the best for me is nursing as often as possible.
 The pump wouldn’t do anything for me.
 Don’t neglect the breast that isn’t affected because then you’ll clog that one too, always alternate but try to start on the affected breast first.
 Dangle feed if your baby will do it (hover above them as they’re laying down and have them suckle) as gravity will help to pull it down and out.